 Glucose-6-phosphate dehydrogenase (G6PD) deficiency is the most common inherited disorder of red blood cell metabolism and can cause hemolysis in the presence of triggers.

-Incidence is higher in certain ethnic groups (eg, American blacks, people from the Mediterranean basin, people with Asian ancestry).
+Incidence is higher in certain ethnic groups (eg, people with African, Mediterranean, or Asian ancestry).

 Triggers include acute illnesses (eg, infections), drugs (eg, salicylates) and other substances (eg, fava beans) that cause oxidative stress.